Global Citizenship Program

 Each activity is given a point value based on its associated skills and the extent to which each skill is developed.
 Refer to Global Citizenship Activities and Outcomes for full details.
 Your aim is to accumulate a minimum of 100 points and 17 of the 20 skills to complete the program.
 In addition you may prepare reflective pieces on many of the activities you participate in, and explore how they have contributed to your development as a global citizen.

 The Global Citizenship Program is designed to help you develop the skills necessary to be a global citizen.
 As such, there are internationally-related activities that will foster these attributes that must be completed.
 Each activity is given a point value based on its associated skills, and the extent to which each skill is developed.
-Below are the pre-approved activities, outcomes and point values you can expect to gain by participating in these activities.
-You must earn a total of at least GCP 100 points, as well as complete at least 17 of the 20 skills/outcomes.
+To apply for the Global Citizenship Award, you must earn a total of at least 100 points, as well as complete at least 17 of the 20 skills/outcomes.
+In addition, you may prepare reflective pieces on many of the activities you participate in, and explore how they have contributed to your development as a global citizen.

 |Volunteering (GCP with fundraising component)||40|